| |

 Democrat.
 Served in the U.S. Army during World War II; insurance

-agent; candidate in primary for Michigan
+agent; candidate for Michigan

 state senate 3rd District, 1951; member of Michigan